Enter your email and download

 Ultimately, believe in what you want to sell.
 Love it, and make sure it makes you feel something.

-Venturing into a business blindly, with no budget, no business model, and no goals would be foolish and also a waste of time.
+Venturing into an eCommerce business blindly, with no budget, no business model, and no goals would be foolish and also a waste of time.

 “The only goal I set for myself is to get 1% better every day.”